-FIG. 8: (Color online) Model differences for BT calculations as a function of two-body spectator binding energy, $\mathbf{q} = 10 \text{ fm}^{-1} \|\mathbf{p}{12}$.
+FIG. 10: (Color online) Model differences for BT calculations as a function of two-body Gaussian wave function scale, $\mathbf{q} = 10 \text{ fm}^{-1} || \mathbf{p}{12}$.

 FIG. 9: (Color online) Model differences for BT calculations as a function of two-body spectator binding energy, $\mathbf{q} = 10 \text{ fm}^{-1} \perp \mathbf{p}{12}$.
-These results mirror those discussed above: the fractional deviation of the BT results from the TP benchmark is quite small, of order 10^{-3} or less.
-For point-form case it can get as high as 10

-FIG. 10: (Color online) Model differences for BT calculations as a function of two-body Gaussian wave function scale, $\mathbf{q} = 10 \text{ fm}^{-1} \| \mathbf{p}{12}$.
 FIG. 11: (Color online) Model differences for BT calculations as a function of two-body Gaussian wave function scale, $\mathbf{q} = 10 \text{ fm}^{-1} \perp \mathbf{p}{12}$.
 D. Implications for Nuclear Theory Formally dynamical relativistic models should be Poincaré invariant and satisfy cluster properties; in addition operators associated with short ranged physical phenomena should have well defined cluster expansions.
 While our model is considerably simpler than a realistic model of a three-nucleon system interacting with an electron, the difference between the Bakamjian-Thomas formulation of the model and the model that clusters properly is due entirely to the same unitary transformations discussed in our simplified model.
 This difference vanishes in the limit that these transformations become the identity.
 The analysis in this paper established that these operators, which implicitly depend on the interactions, are close to the identity for interactions with typical nuclear physics scales for binding energy and Fermi momentum.
 This provides a strong justification for applying Bakamjian-Thomas construction of dynamical representations Poincaré group to system of more than three nucleons.
 Our results indicate that Bakamjian-Thomas models, which explicitly satisfy the requirements of Poincaré invariance, can be utilized in typical nuclear physics problems with minimal quantitative error due to the lack of cluster separability using any of Dirac's front-form dynamics.
 E. Implications for Hadron Models The final set of figures show the results of calculations with scales that are more appropriate models of hadrons based on sub-nucleonic degrees of freedom.
 We note here that confinement precludes separating arbitrary subsystems by large distance scales, so the requirement of cluster separability is irrelevant for models of individual hadrons.
 The issue may be relevant, however, for systems of hadrons described by sub-nucleonic degrees of freedom.
-In these cases, in order to understand the relevant scales, we replace the particle 3 mass in the above calculations by a "constituent quark" mass of 220 MeV, and consider two-body ("diquark") masses ranging from 200 to 600 MeV for Gaussian wave functions with a 1 $\rm fm^{-1}$ scale, and Gaussian wave functions with scale ranging from 0.5 $\rm fm^{-1}$ to $10~\rm fm^{-1}$, with a diquark mass of 600 MeV.
-The results are similar to those appropriate to nuclear physics discussed above, except that the scale of deviation from the TP benchmark is on the scale of 10% for instant and front and point form the instant, front and point-form A's.
+In these cases, in order to understand the relevant scales, we replace the particle 3 mass in the above calculations by a "constituent quark" mass of 220 MeV, and consider two-body ("diquark") masses ranging from 200 to 600 MeV for Gaussian wave functions with a 1 fm^{-1} scale, and Gaussian wave functions with scale ranging from 0.5 fm^{-1} to 10 fm^{-1} , with a diquark mass of 600 MeV.
+The results are similar to those appropriate to nuclear physics discussed above, except that the scale of deviation from the TP benchmark is on the scale of 10% for the instant, front and point-form A's.
 This not surprising given that the mass/momentum scale variation for these calculations is much higher than for typical cases in nuclear physics with nucleons.
 While these corrections may be relevant, multi-hadron models based on sub-nucleon degrees of freedom have not been developed to a precision where these effects could be identified.

-FIG. 12: (Color online) Model differences for BT calculations as a function of two-body spectator mass, $\mathbf{q} = 10 \text{ fm}^{-1} \|\mathbf{p}{12}$.
+FIG. 12: (Color online) Model differences for BT calculations as a function of two-body spectator mass, $\mathbf{q} = 10 \text{ fm}^{-1} \| \mathbf{p}{12}$.